MajaSmereczynska/praxisnachbereitung/README.md

 Advantage: Ready-to-use for humans.
 It opens directly in Excel with correct column types (dates recognized automatically) and headers, requiring no import wizard configuration.

 Recommendation: Use CSV for building permanent dashboards (Power BI/Excel Power Query) and XLSX for quick email snapshots or management reports.

+### C
+Comparison: URL vs. File Import

+Variant 1 (CSV via URL):art
+Best for: Live Dashboards and "Always Up-to-Date" reporting.
+Why: The user just clicks "Refresh" to get the latest state from the database without leaving Excel.

+Variant 2 (XLSX File):
+Best for: Monthly Reports, Archiving, or Offline Analysis.
+Why: It creates a "Snapshot" in time.
+Use this when you need to freeze the data (e.g., "Q3 Inventory Report") and ensure it doesn't change even if the database updates.